Chapter 7 : Flashback

 “Did you throw my pet in the water?
 Well, if one toad is in the lake, Potter, than the other one should be also!” she yelled and shoved me straight into the Black Lake before I could explain.
 I bobbed up to the surface surprised and spewing water from my mouth, but all I could think about was the fact that she talked to me.
 Alice talked to me and that made me the happiest boy in the world.

 Back to the present:

 I now chuckled for the first time since the party, which caught the attention of my friends.
-They all gave me weird looks because I’d been miserable the whole morning and because I was laughing at nothing.
+They all gave me weird looks because I’d been miserable the whole morning and now I was laughing at nothing.
 I couldn’t help it; the memory still made me laugh.
-It’s stupid, I know, but my logic was that if I annoyed Allie, she would talk to me and so that is exactly what I did.
+It’s stupid, I know, but my logic was that if I annoyed Allie, she would have to say something, anything, to me and so that is exactly what I did.
 It worked, but she didn’t exactly like me very much, which is why I spent my time with brainless girls and having meaningless snogs.
 I never went too far, but most people thought I did.
-This year, though, I decided it was going to be different, and Alice made it easier with her bet, and it was until now.
+This year, though, I decided it was going to be different, and Alice made it easier with her bet, and it was… until now.
 Now, it was worse.

 I couldn’t even finish my toast.
 My appetite was completely gone.
 I set it down on my empty plate and got up to leave the Great Hall, but not before glancing at where Alice sat.
 She had left.

 Quickly, I sat down by my cousins, Rose and Roxy, and Aileen and Sophie and my little sister, Lily and asked them where Allie was.
 Rose scowled at me and the others ignored me.